solothought/matchit/CONTRIBUTING.md

 This application is made with the help of HTML, CSS, vanilla JS, Jquery, and Riot js.

-This guide may help first timers about what to do other than change the code.
+This guide may help first timers about what to do other than code change.

 The design of the application is fairly simple so that even the non-tech users can understand it.
 However if you feel that it is complex to understand, let me know.
 We can simplify it.